Readers’ Theatre

 The following practices are considered unethical and pedagogically unsound and are not condoned:

 Twelve minutes maximum (there is no minimum).
 Readers’ Theatre is a group presentation in which an open script must be used, either in hand or on a lectern.
 Each performance group may be as few as three (3) and as many as six (6) readers.
-Each school may enter up to two teams, one with any combination of 5th and 6th Grade students, and one with any combination of 7th and 8th Grade students.
-It is allowable for 5th or 6th Graders to read as part of the 7th/8th Grade entry if needed to complete the team, but at least one reader must be a 7th or 8th Grader.
+Each school may enter up to three teams, one with any combination of 5th and 6th Grade students, and two with no grade restrictions, any combinations of students from 5th through 8th grade.
+It is even allowable for only 5th or 6th graders to read as part of the “any grade” category, though they may face considerable disadvantage performing in a category where other teams include 7th and 8th Graders.

 A Readers’ Theatre script may be drawn from any form of literature, poetry, or prose.
 Acceptable sources must be generally available to the public.
 Examples of acceptable sources include published and printed novels, short stories, plays, screen plays or poetry.
 Audio/video recorded material that is not printed and published is not an acceptable source.
 Adaptations of the original source material may be for the purpose of continuity only.
 During the presentation a reader must name the author and source from which the selection was drawn.